 - Delicious, tender noodles

-- Xanthan Gum – Since we’re using almond flour, there is no natural source of gluten.
-You’ll need to add a binding agent — for this almond flour pasta recipe, we’re using xanthan gum!
-Xantham gum helps act as a connector for all the ingredients in your pasta, making sure your noodles stay in noodle form!
+- Xanthan gum – Since we’re using almond flour, there’s no natural source of gluten, so we’ll need to add a binding agent.
+Xanthan gum helps act as a connector for all the ingredients in your pasta, making sure your noodles stay in noodle form.

 - Eggs – Eggs are an important component of any pasta dough.
-They bring the needed richness and smoothness to the pasta, giving your finished noodles that signature color and taste.
-Don’t skip on the eggs!
-They’ll also act as a binding agent to help your ingredients stay together.
+They bring needed richness while smoothing out the pasta, giving your finished noodles that signature color and taste.

-- Mozzarella Cheese – This ingredient is optional (not needed for binding and tastes GREAT without it!), BUT, after testing this recipe 1,345,324 times, we found we def prefer the texture of this keto almond flour pasta recipe with a bit of cheese in there.
-Because, to cook our pasta, we will be lightly searing it in a pan.
-Now, when your dough has a bit of cheese in there, that means the edges of the cheese crisp up in your pan and make the most delectable shapes to scoop up your sauce!
+- Mozzarella cheese is not needed, BUT, after testing this recipe 1,345,324 times, we found we def prefer the texture of this almond flour pasta recipe with a bit of cheese in there.
+Because to cook our pasta, we will lightly sear it in a pan.
+Now, when your dough has a bit of cheese in there, that means the edges of the cheese crisp up in your pan for an even better texture.

 My goal with this recipe was a totally dairy-free option (for those of us who have SO much cheese with all our other meals), and this pasta works wonderfully without it!
 It’s truly delicious either way.